Using supporting evidence

 THE FOOT BONE’S CONNECTED TO THE – LEG BONE!

 THE LEG BONE’S CONNECTED TO THE – HIP BONE!

 THE HIP BONE’S CONNECTED TO THE – BACK BONE!

 “Is that a toe bone?” the little skeleton said.

 “Where does this one go?” said the big skeleton.

 Number the events in the order that they happened in the extract.

-Number 1 has been done for you (highlighted below).
+The first one has been done for you (highlighted below in bold).

 - The big skeleton and the little skeleton sang a song.